AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-cc-integration-best-practices.md

 * To upload large/hierarchical folders in bulk, use AEM desktop app that provides [folder upload](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html#bulkupload) functionality.
 You can also upload hierarchical folder structures.
 Assets are uploaded in background and, therefore, it is not tied to a web browser session
 * To upload a few files from a single folder, drag the files directly to the web interface or use the Create option in the AEM Assets web interface.
-* Depending upon your business requirements, you can also use custom uploaders.
+* Depending upon your business requirements, you can also use custom uploader.

 #### Managing digital assets directly from desktop {#managing-digital-assets-directly-from-desktop}